billp72/react-native-jsi/README.md

+# JSI module breaks when new architecture set to true and/or when hermes engine set to true

 # react-native-jsi-template

 This is an example library that explains how anyone can build jsi modules from scratch in React Native.
 This code is written as a support project for my [blog](https://blog.notesnook.com/getting-started-react-native-jsi/).